MessagePack-CSharp/MessagePack-CSharp/README.md

 );
 ```

-> Note: mpc.exe is currently only run on Windows.
-It is .NET Core's Roslyn workspace API limitation and [not supported yet](https://github.com/dotnet/roslyn/issues/17439).
-But I want to implements to all platforms...
+> Note: mpc.exe is basically run on only Windows.
+But you can run on [Mono](http://www.mono-project.com/), that supports Mac and Linux.

 RPC
 ---